 Menstrual cycle: everything you need to know about the female cycle

-Whether you want to know when your next period is going to fall, conceive a baby, or simply to understand yourself better, knowing how the menstrual cycle works is very interesting.
-So, we give you everything you need to know in this article.
+Whether it's to find out when your next period will fall, to conceive a baby, or simply to understand yourself better, knowing how the menstrual cycle works is very interesting.
+So we'll tell you everything you need to know in this article.

-From puberty, to the onset of menstruation and until menopause, women have a menstrual cycle for about 35 years.
-A woman's fertility is experienced in the form of a cycle, divided into 4 phases.
-During these 4 phases, there are hormonal fluctuations, which have an impact on many aspects of a woman's life.
+From puberty, to the onset of menstruation, to the menopause, women have a menstrual cycle lasting around 35 years.
+A woman's fertility takes the form of a cycle, divided into 4 phases.
+During these 4 phases, there are hormonal fluctuations, which affect many aspects of a woman's life.

-The menstrual cycle lasts about 28 days but the length varies from person to person, some will have a very short cycle of 21 days, while others will have much longer cycles of 30 days or more.
+The menstrual cycle lasts around 28 days, but the length varies from person to person: some have a very short cycle of 21 days, while others have much longer cycles of 30 days or more.

-As explained earlier, hormones and their fluctuations direct the different phases of the menstrual cycle.
+As explained above, hormones and their fluctuations govern the different phases of the menstrual cycle.

 Estrogen and progesterone are the main and most important hormones in the menstrual cycle.
 Estrogens have a regulatory role.
-They are hormones produced by the follicles (located in the ovaries) and make the endometrium (the lining of the uterus) thicker and therefore ready to receive a fertilized egg.
+They are hormones produced by the follicles (located in the ovaries) and make the endometrium (the lining of the uterus) thicker, ready to receive a fertilized egg.
 Just before ovulation, estrogen levels rise.

 Progesterone is the second sex hormone.
-It is produced when the egg has already been released, by what is called "the corpus luteum" (the remains of the follicle).
-This hormone is very useful because it allows the preservation of the endometrium and the implantation of a fertilized egg.
-Progesterone reaches its peak on the 21st day of the menstrual cycle, which is one week after ovulation.
+It is produced when the ovum has already been released, by the so-called "corpus luteum" (the remains of the follicle).
+This hormone is very useful in preserving the endometrium and allowing the implantation of a fertilized egg.
+Progesterone peaks on the 21st day of the menstrual cycle, one week after ovulation.

 Follicle-stimulating hormone (FSH) and luteinizing hormone (LH)

-Follicle-stimulating hormone (called FSH) is not secreted by the ovum, but by the pituitary gland, located in the brain.
+Follicle-stimulating hormone (FSH) is not secreted by the ovum, but by the pituitary gland in the brain.
 What does it do?
-That the follicles of the ovary reach maturity.
-This hormone also has a role to play at the beginning of puberty.
+To bring the follicles in the ovary to maturity.
+This hormone also plays a role at the onset of puberty.

 Luteinizing hormone (LH) is also a hormone produced in the brain.
 Its mission?
-That ovulation occurs by releasing the egg ready to be fertilized.
+That ovulation occurs, releasing the egg ready for fertilization.

 What are the phases of the menstrual cycle?

-The menstrual cycle is composed of different phases, all with their own particularity:
+The menstrual cycle is made up of different phases, each with its own particularity:

 1. Follicular phase

-The first phase begins with the first day of menstruation, which is the first day of the cycle and the follicular phase.
-It usually ends on the 14th day, when ovulation or the ovulatory period occurs.
-The ovaries will actually prepare to release an egg.
-FSH will be secreted by the pituitary gland, which will cause the follicles to grow and produce estrogen.
+The first phase begins on the first day of menstruation, which corresponds to the first day of the cycle and the follicular phase.
+It generally ends on day 14, with ovulation or the ovulatory period.
+The ovaries are in fact preparing to release an egg.
+FSH is secreted by the pituitary gland, causing the follicles to grow, which in turn produce estrogen.

-At the end of the growth of the follicles, with the peak of the luteinizing hormone, an oocyte will be released.
-The oocyte, together with the spermatozoon, forms the first cells of the embryo during fertilization.
+At the end of follicle growth, with the peak of luteinizing hormone, an oocyte is released.
+Together with the sperm, the oocyte forms the first cells of the embryo during fertilization.

-The endometrium will thicken in preparation for receiving a fertilized egg.
-During this phase, you may experience:
+The endometrium thickens in preparation for the fertilized egg.
+During this phase, you may experience

 - migraines